 After our meeting on July 15, 2017 we decided to go on another mini field trip and look for fossils.
 There were crinoid stems, composita, and other fossils, as well as lots of blue shale.
 There was also something red and nobody knew what it was.
 I don’t have many pictures because it was very hot outside and my phone said something about battery temperature too high.

-The Association Picnic will be Sunday August 27 at Antioch Park.
+The Association Picnic will be Sunday, August 27 at Antioch Park.
 6501 Antioch Rd, Merriam, KS 66202.
-Please bring a side dish or dessert and cash so you can buy something at the auction.
+There will be a swap starting around 8 am, lunch will be around noon, and then the auction will be sometime after lunch.
+Please bring a side dish or dessert, stuff to swap if you want to swap, and cash so you can buy something at the auction.
 Proceeds go to the Scholarship Fund.

 At the end of our meeting on May 20, 2017, David said, “Hey, we should go to [redacted] to get some fossils.
 It’s really close by.”
 Several members came along and looked for fossils.

 We had to climb a little bit to get to the good spot, but once we did, there were crinoid stems, brachiopods, encrusting and branching bryozoa, and other things.
 It was easy to get fossils out of the ground because it had recently rained.
 Afterward, David suggested another place nearby to go to find composita, so some people came along for that, too.

 In the summer weather, we expect to go on more spontaneous field trips like this in the Kansas City area.
 Make sure you come to our meetings dressed for adventure* if you want to come along!

 *dressed for adventure= long pants, closed toe shoes, bring gloves and bug spray

 Update: We took another mini field trip in July.